YARC-Official/YARG/docs/song_sync.md

 There are two main sources of latency when playing audio:

 ### 1. Device Playback Latency (used for startup/resume positioning)
 This latency represents the physical delay between when audio is decoded/written to the stream and when it is actually heard from the speakers.
-It is calculated in [BassLatencyProvider.GetPlaybackStreamLatency](file:///c:/Users/Phil/Development/YARG/Assets/Script/Audio/Bass/BassLatencyProvider.cs#L19):
+It is calculated in [BassLatencyProvider.GetPlaybackStreamLatency](../Assets/Script/Audio/Bass/BassLatencyProvider.cs):
 - All Platforms: `DeviceOutputLatency`

 ### 2. Tempo Stream Latency (used for speed changes)
 This latency represents the delay before a speed change command takes effect in BASS.
-It is calculated in [BassLatencyProvider.GetTempoStreamLatency](file:///c:/Users/Phil/Development/YARG/Assets/Script/Audio/Bass/BassLatencyProvider.cs#L33) as:
+It is calculated in [BassLatencyProvider.GetTempoStreamLatency](../Assets/Script/Audio/Bass/BassLatencyProvider.cs) as:
-$$ \text{Tempo Latency} = \text{Remaining Buffer Time} + \text{Command Latency} $$
+$$
+\mathrm{TempoLatency} = \mathrm{RemainingBufferTime} + \mathrm{CommandLatency}
+$$

 - **Remaining Buffer Time:** The tempo channel buffers decoded audio (bounded by the user-configured buffer length in the settings).
 We query BASS for the available bytes remaining in the tempo channel's internal buffer (`Bass.ChannelGetData`) and convert them to seconds (`Bass.ChannelBytes2Seconds`).
 - **Command Latency:** BASS operates on an asynchronous update thread that only checks for new commands periodically (every 5ms in YARG).
 We estimate this command delay as half of BASS's update period (`Bass.UpdatePeriod / 2000.0` seconds).